 Frankly, most of the issues with online learning reflect John Holt’s quote in the opening paragraph.
 Successful learning ultimately depends upon the student.
 Here are a few tips on how to deal with them.

 - Making a plan.
 Like anything else in life, a student has got to have a plan for an online learning experience.
 Students must know their objective and how each course brings them closer to achieving that objective.
+Having a plan will also allow them to know where they want to go and also when they get there.
+A plan can also keep students on track for graduation, giving them something to work toward.

 - Learning skills.
 This is a particular problem for people who have not been in school for a while.
 Whether it stems from an original lack of good study habits or just mental atrophy from lack of recent use, the problem is the same.
 Spend time honing these skills before enrolling.
+There are many different tools that can help exercise the brain.
+The mind needs exercise, just like the body.

 - Time management skills.
 Going hand-in-hand with the previous point, everyone has only a limited amount of time to attend to all their responsibilities.
 Sometimes it is not a question of how much time one has, but how one manages the time that they do have.